 The latter is directly connected to predictive maintenance since maintenance workers often toil in hazardous environments at a time when safety systems are paused.
 Predictive maintenance reduces the need for emergency upkeep and thereby brings down accident numbers in the industrial sector.

-In more detail, industrial wireless sensors are used for remote IoT monitoring of vibrations, temperature, refrigeration, cold chains, HVAC, tire pressure, and much more.
+In more detail, industrial wireless sensors are used for remote IoT monitoring of vibrations, temperature, refrigeration, cold chains, HVAC, and much more.
 Let’s have a look at a few practical examples.

 Examples of functional wireless sensor networks